seanbaxter/DirectXShaderCompiler/docs/Vectorizers.rst

         A[i] += B[i * 4];
   }

-In many situations the cost model will inform LLVM that this is not beneficial and LLVM will only vectorize such code if forced with "-mllvm -force-vector-width=#".
+In many situations the cost model will inform LLVM37 that this is not beneficial and LLVM37 will only vectorize such code if forced with "-mllvm37 -force-vector-width=#".

 Vectorization of Mixed Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^